La spagnola

-"La spagnola" ("The Spanish Maiden", "The Spanish Girl"), also known as "Stretti stretti, nell'estasi d'amor", is a popular Italian song from the early 20th century.
+"La spagnola" ("The Spanish Maiden" or "The Spanish Girl"), also known as "Stretti stretti, nell'estasi d'amor", is a popular Italian song dated to 1906, written by Neapolitan "tarantellist" Vincenzo Di Chiara.

-History

-The song is dated to 1906 and was written by Neapolitan "tarantellist" Vincenzo Di Chiara.

 Lyrics

 According to the official journal of the National Association of Teachers of Singing, the song is about "a Spanish beauty who believes in her powers of love".

 Recordings

-The performers of this song included Beniamino Gigli and Claudio Villa, among many others.
+The performers of this song included Beniamino Gigli, Claudio Villa and Gigliola Cinquetti, among many others.
+Nat King Cole and others used the tune as the basis for their popular song "Buon Natale (Means a Merry Christmas to You)".